The Corporate Tax Planning Law Review: Australia

 MNE integrity bill

-The government has recently enacted legislative changes139 to address risks to Australia's corporate tax base, which will impact a broad range of sectors that rely on foreign investment, including infrastructure, funds management and real estate.
+The government has in recent years enacted legislative changes146 to address risks to Australia's corporate tax base, which will impact a broad range of sectors that rely on foreign investment, including infrastructure, funds management and real estate.

 The changes include: